linkwarden/linkwarden/apps/extension/README.md

 Chrome and Firefox build in `dist/`, and `safari` for `dist-safari/`, selected by the `EXT_TARGET` environment variable that `yarn build:safari` sets.

-Version bumps and permission changes go in that one file.
+Version bumps and permission changes go in that one file, Safari included: see [Versioning](#versioning) below.
 Anything Safari cannot do (the bookmarks permission, the service worker, the omnibox keyword) is a flag on the target rather than a second copy of the manifest.